Vitamin B12 deficiency

-Many cases initially present with mild non-specific symptoms e.g. tiredness, usually a manifestation of the associated megaloblastic anaemia.
+Many cases initially present with mild non-specific symptoms e.g. tiredness, usually a manifestation of the associated megaloblastic anemia.

 Demyelination is a feature of the condition with progressive neurological deficits, including peripheral neuropathy, loss of spinal reflexes, and poor vibrational and proprioception sense.
 End stage chronic hypocobalaminaemic cases may exhibit dementia, and even frank psychosis.

 Myelosuppression is a common sequela of hypocobalaminaemia due to the key role of vitamin B12 in DNA synthesis.
-Megaloblastic anaemia is the commonest result of this.
+Megaloblastic anemia is the commonest result of this.

 CNS disease is potentially the most serious manifestation, with the demyelination leading to subacute combined degeneration of the spinal cord (SACD).

 There are significant stores of vitamin B12 (cobalamin) in the hepatocytes meaning that symptoms may not become evident for up to a decade after biochemical depletion first occurs.

 The effects of insufficient cobalamin levels are the result of cellular inability to perform three metabolic reactions: